-Here’s a lesson on the soukous guitar of Africa, with downloadable TAB below.
+Here’s a lesson on the soukous guitar of Africa, with downloadable TAB below, in pdf, Guitar Pro and PowerTab file formats.
 If you are not familiar with the African soukous music, it’s basically a Congolese rumba.
 The Cuban dance music got really popular in both the Belgian and French Congo in the 1940s.
 That has led to African people covering the tunes then creating their own music, written in this peculiar style.
 The name of the genre, “soukous” comes from the French word “secousse” which means “shake”.

 Soukous – rhythmic and catchy guitar lines